ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 Include the `animate` attribute in `<amp-accordion>` to add a "roll down" animation when the content is expanded and "roll up" animation when collapsed.

+This attribute can be configured to based on a [media query](./../../spec/amp-html-responsive-attributes.md).

 [example preview="top-frame" playground="true" imports="amp-accordion:1.0"]

 ```html